 Another piece of camping safety equipment for safety reasons.
 If a tree falls on you in the woods and no-one is around to hear you, do you make a sound?
 You do if you have a loud-as-shit whistle.

 The elegant solution to a complex problem.
-Your mileage of usage will vary depending on where you are: a filter isn’t as necessary for hiking in Scotland, but you’ll want to consider having a lifestraw in India (contingent on your opinions on contracting giardia).
+Your mileage of usage will vary depending on where you are: a LifeStraw isn’t as necessary for hiking in Scotland, but you’ll want to consider adding it to your master camping list for camping in India (contingent on your opinions on contracting giardia).

 The LifeStraw is a super useful camping essential, regardless: stick it in a muddy puddle and you’re good to go.
 Seriously, whether you are camping or backpacking, buy one.